 I believe it is important to open up a bit on this subject.
-Unlike others who boast about their “fine art prints” to be honest I’m not completely comfortable with the whole idea.
+Unlike others who boast about their “fine art prints” to be honest, I’m not completely comfortable with the whole idea.
 It is such a subjective area that it feels more made up than any kind of proof of superlative art.
-In my opinion it in the same category as the misleading and out right make believe “limited edition” print.
-Though I still feel the use of the phrase “limited edition” in today’s age is a down right lie to prospective customers.
+In my opinion, it in the same category as the misleading and outright make-believe “limited edition” print.
+Though I still feel the use of the phrase “limited edition” in today’s age is a downright lie to prospective customers.
 You can read my thoughts about limited editions here.

-When the “fine art print” is refereed to it is typically done by the artist/photographer to sound important or “professional”.
+When the “fine art print” is referred to it is typically done by the artist/photographer to sound important or “professional”.
 If I am going to remain honest here I indeed have to plead guilty of this myself.
 To put any amount of credibility behind this the creator must be willing to put some money where their mouth is.
-If there is no detailed information about their process than it is fair to suspect they are simply playing off the phrase with little or no credibility.
-This does not mean their work is not good and possibly even desirable, but it very well mean their work has no defined process good or bad.
+If there is no detailed information about their process then it is fair to suspect they are simply playing off the phrase with little or no credibility.
+This does not mean their work is not good and possibly even desirable, but it very well means their work has no defined process good or bad.
 They would just be playing off the phrase for notoriety.
 What I can tell you with complete honesty are the standards I have and employ in the work I produce.

 Is there really specific criteria for “fine art photographic prints”?
 This is and always has been a subjective subject.
 As with art in general interpretations vary.
 The best or at least the most personally satisfying definition comes from Nick Raines Master Photographer of the Australian Institute of Professional Photography.
 In Nicks article “What Is A Fine Art Print?”, he states:

 “Fine Art – The term ‘fine art’ is of course highly subjective.
 It comes from Aristotle’s concept of Final Cause i.e. the purpose or end point of the work.
-In Latin Fine means ‘end’ (In fine – at the end) and so in Fine Art the work is an end in itself, its very existence is its purpose.
+In Latin Fine means ‘end’ (In fine – at the end) and so in Fine Art, the work is an end in itself, its very existence is its purpose.

 It thus follows that a Fine Art Print is a print of an image made with the prior intention of creating a print as the final form of the image.
-An image originally made to be published as a poster or in a magazine therefore cannot be, strictly speaking, called a Fine Art Print.
+An image originally made to be published as a poster or in a magazine, therefore, cannot be, strictly speaking, called a Fine Art Print.

 This all sounds very purist, the implication being that there is no commercial aspect to all this, that the photographer is making prints to hang on walls with no need to make a living out of it.
 This is considered by many to be the only genuine ‘art’ – creativity entirely removed from commercial realities.